IgrisViOverlord-10/laughing-dollop/README.md

 # 🏃 ActiVision AI > Real-Time Human Activity Recognition Using Deep Learning

-ActiVision AI is a Flask-based Human Activity Recognition (HAR) system that combines MediaPipe pose estimation and deep learning to recognize human activities in real time using a laptop webcam.
-The project demonstrates an end-to-end AI pipeline from pose detection and feature extraction to model training, inference, and deployment through an interactive web application.
+ActiVision AI is a Flask-based Human Activity Recognition (HAR) system that leverages MediaPipe pose estimation and deep learning to recognize human activities in real time using a standard laptop webcam.
+The project demonstrates an end-to-end AI workflow encompassing pose detection, feature extraction, model training, inference, and deployment through an interactive web application.

 ---